 - (I) The Regulations shall come into effect upon approval from the Remuneration Committee and a majority of the directors present at a Board of Directors meeting attended by two-thirds or more of directors, as well as approval granted by the competent authority upon submission.
 If it later becomes necessary to amend the Regulations due to amendments of applicable laws or requirements of review by the competent authority, the Chairman shall be authorized to amend the Regulations, followed by submission to the Remuneration Committee and the recognition of the Board of Directors before issuance. - (II) The Company shall issue new restricted employee shares by means of stock trust, and the agent shall be the Company or the Company's designated individuals, who will sign and revise trust-related contracts on behalf of employees allotted with the shares. - (III)Any other matters not set forth in the Regulations shall be dealt with in accordance with applicable laws and regulations. - (IV)The Procedures was established in May 26, 2022.

-The 1st Amendment on May 25, 2023.
+The 1st Amendment was approved by the shareholders' meeting on May 25, 2023 ,and the 2nd Amendment on May 29, 2024.